drts01/notes/stackedit/az.md

 > Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 * **Situation**: Many unused and old AWS resources.
-* **Task**: As an engineer in operations, my role was to aid the service teams with their cloud needs.
+* **Task**: As an engineer in operations, my customers were the service teams.
 * **Action**:  Designed and implemented Policy-As-Code service for compliance enforcement.
 	* MVP: Queried accounts to find resources I believed could be removed.
 	* Identified early adopters, that would be open to test purging resources.
 	* To gain buy-in/trust, I shared the report with the engineers and would only make the changes they approved.
-	* To gain Shared report with wider org.
+	* To gain further trust/buy-in, shared report with wider org.
 Also, early adopters became advocates after seeing the impact to the AWS bill.
-	*
+	*  Collaborated with account owners to identify
 * **Result**: Lowered overhead costs, increased the security posture, and happy customers so I could continue to develop a services they didnt even realized they needed.

 ## Ownership